EgorEast/arch-configs/README.md

 # how it works

-by default the stow command will create symlinks for files in the parent directory of where you execute the command. since i keep my dots in: `~/.local/src/dotfiles` and all stow commands should be executed in that directory and suffixed with `-t ~` to target the home directory. otherwise they will end up in `~/.local/`. if you wanna make things easier on yourself you can clone the repo to `~/dotfiles` then run commands with no flags. but who likes things easy in the unix world ;P
+by default the stow command will create symlinks for files in the parent directory of where you execute the command. since i keep my dots in: `~/.local/src/dotfiles` and all stow commands should be executed in that directory and suffixed with `-t ~` to target the home directory. otherwise they will end up in `~/.local/`.

 to install configs execute the stow command with the folder name as the first argument, then target your home directory (or wherever you like).

-to install my **zsh** configs use the command:
+to install my **fish** configs use the command:

-`stow zsh -t ~`
+`stow fish -t ~`
-this will symlink files like `.zshrc` to `~/.config/zsh`
+this will symlink files like `config.fish` to `~/.config/fish`

-to install the **fun scripts** to `/usr/local/bin` execute the command:

-`stow fun -t /usr/local/`

-this will symlink the fun scripts like `food` to `/usr/local/bin`. notice that the location of the scripts has appended a bin folder? that's b/c stow creates or uses the exact folder structure of the repo. and the food script is located at `/fun/bin/food` in this repo.

 **note:** stow can only create a symlink if a config file does not already exist. if a default file was created upon program installation you must delete it first before you can install a new one with stow. this does not apply to directories, only files.